 Making a claim for life insurance, critical illness cover, income protection or private health cover can work a bit differently to making a claim on your home, car or travel insurance.

-With private health insurance, you’ll usually need to obtain a referral from your GP for a private doctor.
+With private health insurance, for example, you’ll usually need to obtain a referral from your GP for a private doctor.
 Once you’ve been referred, you should contact your provider with details about your diagnosis, treatment and referral in order to make a claim and get the treatment approved.

-What should I do if my insurance claim gets rejected?
+What should I do if my insurance claim is rejected?

 Check your documents